Also known as “Macaroni Park”

 There was some sketchy equipment here previously, namely the broken and rusty toddler play structure, but I’m curious as to why the big-kid Jambette climber was replaced as it was only 6 years old.
 Maybe it’s being transferred to another park?
 I guess to keep the new park consistent.
 Who knows!
 Edited!
 Too funny, it WAS moved over to the fantastically redone Martineau Park.

 Here’s a “BEFORE” pic:

 What did mine go right to?
 The bright green tractor of course.
 With two steering wheels, it’s easy to get in and out of and has a wide seat to share with a buddy.
-In the wood chips just beside are two cute spring riders (a frog and cow) that follow the farm theme.
+Just beside are two cute spring riders (a frog and cow) that follow the farm theme.

-I really, really enjoy ground-level activity panels because not all kids can climb, and they gives the itty-bitty ones something entertaining and safe to play with.
+I really, really enjoy ground-level activity panels because not all kids can (or want to) climb, and they gives the itty-bitty ones something entertaining and safe to play with.

-You’ll also find two baby swings the parent-baby swing.
+You’ll also find two baby swings and the parent-baby swing.

 Across the…er, aisle, is the space-y big-kid structure.
 There’s too much to mention, but there’s a ton of stuff to swing from, climb, and two big slides.
 Underneath is a neat drum panel that some asshats have already graffitied.

 Use your smart phone to scan the QR code and it will give you different ways in which you can use the equipment.

 Other than the bit of spray paint, the park is super clean, colourful, and a lot of fun for all!